 As Gold Coast conveyancing lawyers, our services are offered at competitive rates, and we deliver them through a highly qualified and experienced team of property lawyers.

-When you are buying or selling a property, it is necessary for all paperwork to be completed and all conditions fulfilled in the contract for the sale or purchase of a property.
-Time is of the essence of most contracts in Queensland.
+When you are buying or selling real estate, it is necessary for all paperwork to be completed and all contract conditions fulfilled in the contract for the sale or purchase of a property.
+Time is of the essence of most contracts for property in Queensland.

-We understand that for most people buying or selling property only happens very occasionally, so knowing what steps are required can be very confusing.
+We understand that for most people the opportunity to buy or sell property only happens very occasionally, so knowing what steps are required in the legal process can be very confusing.
 Our flowcharts show clearly each stage of the conveyancing process and help you gain a better understanding of what is happening during one of the most important transactions of your life.

 Whilst we don’t expect you to become an expert on the process, (that’s our job), we do believe that knowledge is empowering and you will feel a whole lot more comfortable throughout your conveyancing transaction.

 Property In Queensland is sold by the following methods:-

 - private treaty, where you usually negotiate the contract price and terms with the buyer, often with the assistance of a real estate agent

 - auction, where terms are set by you and the price determined by competitive bid, subject to a reserve, or